 The Settings are a vital part of your Android experience.
 They contain everything you need in order to set up and personalize your smartphone according to your preferences.
 While accessing the Android Settings can be quite intuitive, you might encounter some issues, especially on a new smartphone, with an unfamiliar version of Android.
 Read this tutorial to learn how to open the Android Settings menu:

-NOTE: For this tutorial, we used an ASUS ZenFone Max Pro device running Android 9 Pie.
-The procedures are similar on all Android-powered devices, so you should be good to go even if you have a smartphone from Samsung, Huawei, Nokia, or some other manufacturer.
-If you do not know your Android version, read How to check the Android version on your smartphone or tablet.
+NOTE: For this tutorial, we used a Google Pixel 4a with Android 12 and a Samsung Galaxy A51 using Android 11.
+The procedures are similar on all Android-powered devices, so you should be good to go even if you have a smartphone from Xiaomi, Huawei, Nokia, Asus, or some other manufacturer.
+If you do not know your Android version, here’s how to check the Android version on your smartphone or tablet.

 1. Open the Android Settings from the All Apps screen

 Even with the same Android version, the user interface is slightly different from one manufacturer to another.
 But no matter the layout, the one place you’ll always find the Settings in is the All Apps screen.
 On your Home screen, swipe up or tap on the All apps button, which is available on most Android smartphones, to access the All Apps screen.
 Once you're on the All Apps screen, scroll down until you get to the Settings app and tap on it.
 Its icon looks like a cogwheel.
 This opens the Android Settings menu.
 Here’s how it looks on the Pixel 4a running Android 12:

 On the Samsung A51 running Android 11, the only difference is that, if you can’t find the Settings app on the first page of the All Apps screen, instead of scrolling, you need to swipe left to browse through the apps.
 However, on brand-new Samsung Galaxy devices, the Settings app is on the first page: